Tracie Mei-Lin Manso

 Riverpoint Studio

 After retiring from my job as a computer programmer working for a large company based in Southern California, I decided to explore different hobbies and settled on pottery after taking a class at Rogue Community College.
 I discovered a joy in creating something from a pile of clay.
 I try my hand at different types of clay work including functional ware, sculpture and garden items.
-My studio is Riverpoint Studio in Merlin and I currently sell my pieces at various shows in the area including Clayfolk Show and Sale, Hugo Ladies Quilt Show and Southern Oregon Artist Show and Sale.
-My ceramic pieces are now available for purchase at G Street Marketplace, 137 SW G St, Grants Pass, Oregon, Booth 45B.
+My studio is Riverpoint Studio in Merlin and I currently sell my pieces at various shows in the area including Clayfolk Show and Sale, Hugo Ladies Quilt Show, Southern Oregon Artist Show and Sale.

 Contact: